mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 ### 1.3 Prerequisites

-The OPC UA Client connector has the following dependencies
+The OPC UA Client Connector has the following dependencies

 * Mendix 8.17.0 or higher
 * Encryption Module